 Measures management systems in place for workplace conditions

 plans and guidance to improve performance

 Management systems are scored against 5 maturity levels

 - For Direct Manufacturers providing access to supported development program, designed for situations where oversight is needed but full certification or on-site auditing is not reasonable or practical.

-- For Licensees, Vendors or Agents to assess their capability in managing their supply chain
+- For Licensees, Vendors or Agents to assess their capability in managing labor standards in their supply chain

 Find out more

 Download our program overview documents to learn more and contact our program manager to learn more about the program and to find out how you can enrol your suppliers.

 Download to learn more about the assessment for companies in your supply chain who are working with third party manufacturers such as vendors, agents, or licensees.

 Download to learn more about the assessment for companies in your supply chain who manufacture goods in-house.